akvorado/akvorado/console/data/docs/99-changelog.md

 ## Unreleased

 - ✨ *inlet*: add gNMI metadata provider
+- ✨ *inlet*: static metadata provider can provide exporter and interface metadata
-- ✨ *inlet*: static metadata provider can also fetch its configuration from an HTTP endpoint
+- ✨ *inlet*: static metadata provider can fetch its configuration from an HTTP endpoint
 - 🌱 *orchestrator*: add TLS support to connect to ClickHouse database

 ## 1.9.3 - 2024-01-14